astrofrog/numtraits/README.md

 Physical units
 --------------

-While ``NumericalProperty`` can be used for plain scalars and Numpy arrays, it can also be used for scalars and arrays which have associated units, with support for three popular unit handling units:
+While ``NumericalTrait`` can be used for plain scalars and Numpy arrays, it can also be used for scalars and arrays which have associated units, with support for three popular unit handling units:
 [astropy.units](docs.astropy.org/en/stable/units/),
 [pint](http://pint.readthedocs.org/), and
 [quantities](https://pythonhosted.org/quantities/).

-To restrict a ``NumericalProperty`` to quantities with a certain type of unit, use the ``convertible_to`` option.
+To restrict a ``NumericalTrait`` to quantities with a certain type of unit, use the ``convertible_to`` option.
 This option takes units from any of these three unit packages, and will ensure that any value passed has units equivalent (but not necessarily equal) to those specified with the ``convertible_to``